RVCC-IDMX/about-me-Catsumii/README.md

 ## Citations
 When it came to this section of sources leading to any content that I didn't create myself, I couldn't think of any part where I didn't take from someone else.
+Logo is made for my art (whenever I do post) and all pictures used are taken by me!

 ## License
 Copyright (C) [2024] [Caitlyn Liang]